 The Community Development Committee (CDC) will review all applications.

-A member of the CDC may contact a representative of an applicant to review or clarify the details of its application.
+A member of the CDC may contact the applicant to review or clarify the details of its application.
 All applications must be complete and self-contained.

 Program Participant Obligations

 In general, successful applicants will receive 50% of the approved grant award when the Community Development grant is approved.
 Upon completion of the program / initiative, the organization must submit a Summary Report and accompanying receipts to the NAJC, when the remaining 50% will be paid.
 COVID-19 stabilization support applications covering anticipated revenue losses and continued operating costs during the period April 1, 2021 to December 31, 2021 will follow this principle.
 50% of the approved grant will be paid when the Community Development grant is approved, and the final 50% will be paid following receipt of a Summary Report and financial statement detailing the actual revenues earned and expenditures incurred during the period.